-It’s often said that mental disorders, such as depression and anxiety, are caused by a chemical imbalance in the brain.
+Some people claim that mental health conditions, such as depression and anxiety, result from a chemical imbalance in the brain.
 The hypothesis is sometimes called the chemical imbalance hypothesis or chemical imbalance theory.

 - feelings of sadness, helplessness, worthlessness, or emptiness